cmuth001/Zylotech-Data-Engineer-Assessment/README.md

          - CRON: Schedule jobs to run ETL scripts periodically at fixed times, dates, or intervals using `crontab`.
          - Flask server: Can Schedule ETL script periodically at certain intervals using `threading.Timer`.
 We can use this for smaller data sets.
          - Schedule: Can schedule ETL pipeline periodically at pre-determined intervals using `schedule` library.
-         - Jenkins: Can start scheduled or manual runs and track their progress through the Jenkins web UI.
-This jenkins scheduler can be used mostly for high volume datasets.
+         - Jenkins: ETL process can be scheduled as a jenkins job, the cron time can be set in the jenkins file of the ETL process project.
+Mostly used in production envirnment.
-         - Apache Airflow: Schedule, monitor and visualize workflows, mostly used in production envirnment.
+         - Apache Airflow: Schedule, monitor and visualize workflows, this can also mostly used in production envirnment.

       As it is a small dataset I used schedule library to schedule ETL script which will run for every 12 hours.
       1. Job function is called to run the ETL pipeline every 12 hours using schedule library.